INRIA/scikit-learn-mooc/_sources/predictive_modeling_pipeline/02_numerical_pipeline_quiz.md

 - a) to train the model faster
 - b) to validate the model on unseen data
-- d) to improve the accuracy of the model
+- c) to improve the accuracy of the model
 ```

 +++